 Added sugar and obesity

 Studies have shown that excessive sugar intake, particularly from sweetened beverages, is linked to obesity and the development of diabetes.
-In 2013, the World Health Organization (WHO) reviewed all studies on added sugars and its effect on body weight.
+In 2013, the World Health Organization (WHO) surveyed all studies on added sugars and their effect on body weight.
 It was found that a high intake of added sugars or sugary beverages did indeed increase body weight and obesity.
 These results were less consistent in children than in adults.

 Obesity arises from the fact that sugar consumption increases caloric intake, so the body is consuming more calories than it uses, which disrupts the energy balance.
 Sweetened beverages are less satisfying than a meal containing similar calories, and added sugar is absorbed more quickly than solid food.

-Let us look at the main points of the arguments raised in the report and what scientific literature has to say about them:
+Let us look at the main points of the arguments raised in the televised report and what scientific literature has to say about them:

 A fat man.
 The Tuscan General.
-Painted by: Alessandro Del Borro, 17th century.|wikipeida
+Painted by: Alessandro Del Borro, 17th century | Wikipedia

 The relationship between sugar intake and hyperactivity may be due to a sharp drop in blood sugar (hypoglycemia).
 Children are more sensitive than adults to low levels of sugar in the blood, which causes a relatively sharp decline in their cognitive functions when their blood sugar decreases.
 It is possible and desirable to prevent these negative effects by reducing the intake of foods containing sugars that are quickly absorbed in the body (especially white sugar).

-For example, children who ate a breakfast containing slow-absorbing sugars (low glycemic index) demonstrated a higher performance in memory tests than those who ate breakfast with a high glycemic index.
+For example, children who ate a breakfast containing slow-absorbing sugars (low glycemic index) demonstrated higher performance in memory tests than those who ate breakfast with a high glycemic index.
 High levels of blood sugar (hyperglycemia) had no adverse effect on cognitive function.

-Molecular structure of Methylphenidate, the active substance of Ritalin | wikipedia
+The molecular structure of Methylphenidate, the active substance of Ritalin | Wikipedia